 12. Disney Sweatshirt or Jacket for Chilly Nights

 Even though the Disney parks are located in warm-weather states, you’ll be glad to have a sweatshirt or jacket with you once the sun sets.
 Honestly, this one isn’t even as much about the savings as being able to pick one that is your taste.
 If you wait until you’re there you’ll see the same Disney sweatshirt options in every store, and on everyone.

 Disney sucks the juice from phones the way a toddler empties a Capri Sun — FAST.
 Bring backup power for your phone so you don’t have to search for a spot to plug in (or buy a pricey Fuel Rod).

 When it comes to chargers, name brand really does matter.
 I’ve received a lot of the lipstick chargers and promo ones and eventually, they stop working, usually at the worst possible moment.
 I recommend (and carry) an Anker charger.
 These chargers come with an 18-month warranty and even the cheapest model will get you three full phone charges.
-I do recommend paying the extra $10 for the model that comes with a USB-C port if you’ve got an iPhone.
+I do recommend paying the extra $10 for the model that comes with a USB-C port.

 14. Longer Phone Charging Cord

 Let’s face it, in the battle of phone charging cords at Disney, size does matter.
 Plugs are sometimes a little bit hidden, so the longer your cord, the better chance you have of reaching it.
 This is a convenience item that we highly recommend.